About Stedham Primary School

 In September 2009 there was once again re-organisation in the Rother Valley, moving back to a two tier system.
 Stedham Primary became all through, going from 4 – 11 years.
 A new, fully equipped classroom was added to the school to accommodate the growing number of children on roll.

-In April 2014 the school restructured to three classes and from September 2014 the fourth class room was leased by Stedham Squirrels, an independent pre-school and extended school provider, meaning that there is now on-site wrap around care from 8am to 5.45pm for 2 to 11 year olds.
+In April 2014 the school restructured to three classes and from September 2014 to July 2017 the fourth class room was leased by Stedham Squirrels, an independent pre-school and extended school provider.
+In September 2017, the school restructured back to four classes and the pre-school re-located to another local primary.

 As well as our four classrooms we have a covered outside area for Pre-school, Early Years and Key Stage 1 to use for outdoor learning and play.
 There is a good amount of hard surfaced play space and common land for the children to use in dry weather.
 There is a superb sports ground in the village that we are able to use for sports day, our annual football tournament and after school clubs.